marcuslin/incubit_assessment/README.md

 and the directory you want to place this project

 ## Setting up environment
-* Install gems
-Execute `bundle` in the project directory
+* Install gems by executing `bundle` in console under project directory

 * Rename both databse.example.yml and secrets.example.yml
 Rename both these files by executing the commande below: